 Some trails allow dogs to use them off-leash.
 However, that still means they need to be under the owner’s control.
 This is a whole subject in its own right, and not the topic of this post – because while you can do your very best and keep your dog under control while they are off-leash, often the issue is other people’s dogs coming up to yours – which, depending on you and your dog’s history, may be a non-issue, or it could be the last thing you want to happen.
 So the best we can do as trail users and dog owners is to make sure our dog, if they go off-leash, is under control, comes when called and doesn’t bother other trail users or wildlife – which takes a lot of training.

-If you have your dog off-leash it is so important that you can call them back and hold or leash them when you start to approach or see other trail users, ESPECIALLY people with their own dogs – to keep your dog safe as well as helping other trail users to enjoy their time on the trails.
+If you have your dog off-leash when you run with them it is so important that you can call them back and hold or leash them when you start to approach or see other trail users, ESPECIALLY people with their own dogs – to keep your dog safe as well as helping other trail users to enjoy their time on the trails.
 Some people may be working really hard to keep their dog calm in the face of distractions, and a sufficient distance away from other strange dogs.
 So the last thing they need is someone else’s off-leash dog running up to them when they themselves are leashed – this could potentially trigger drama that nobody needs.

-Other useful dog gear for trail running
+Other useful dog running gear for trail running

 As with human trail running, while you can get by and have fun with the basics, there is a whole range of cool gear out there designed to make trail running with your dog a great experience for you both.
 This dog gear is all perfect for trail running and worth looking into depending on the amount of running you intend to be doing with your dog, and where you’ll be going.